semanto-mondal/Customer-Support-Assistant/README.md

 ## How to use
-You can download the file and can directly use this by importing this while creating a workflow in n8n platform.
+You can download the n8n json file and can directly use this by importing this while creating a workflow in n8n platform.

 ## Video Demo